ychoy/mongoose/README.md

 ```

-In the above note how we've assigned **String**, **Number** and even a **Boolean** as the data-types for this Schema.
+In the above, note how we've assigned **String**, **Number** and even a **Boolean** as the data types for this Schema.

-Let's create an instance of this model.
+The schema is useless by itself.
+Let's create a model so we can start interacting with data.

 ```js
   // models/index.js
   var Person = require('./models/person');
 ```

-Now let's the console file (fixing any errors you get) and try the below code:
+Now in the console file (fixing any errors you get), try making a single instance of a Person with the code below:

 ```js
   var ilias = new Person({